Team Lotus: 1990s and demise

 The Lotus 102B as used in the F1 season.

-Former Team Lotus employees Peter Collins and Peter Wright organized a deal to take over the team from the Chapman family and in December the new Team Lotus was launched with Mika Häkkinen and Julian Bailey being signed for the 1991 season to drive updated Lotus 102Bs with Judd engines.
+Former Team Lotus employees Peter Collins and Peter Wright organised a deal to take over the team from the Chapman family and in December the new Team Lotus was launched with Mika Häkkinen and Julian Bailey being signed for the 1991 season to drive updated Lotus 102Bs with Judd engines.
 At the 1991 San Marino Grand Prix, the team scored its first double points finish since the 1988 Brazilian Grand Prix, with Häkkinen in fifth and Bailey in sixth.
 Despite this, Bailey was soon replaced by Johnny Herbert for the balance of the season.
 For the following year, the team signed a deal to use Ford's HB V8 in their new Lotus 107s, designed by Chris Murphy.
 The team was now short on money and this affected performance, but the car allowed Häkkinen to score 11 points, including two fourth places at the 1992 French Grand Prix (where he had failed to qualify the previous year) and the 1992 Hungarian Grand Prix, while Herbert scored two points for 6th Places at the 1992 South African Grand Prix and 1992 French Grand Prix.
 The team finished 5th in the Constructors' Championship.
 Häkkinen, who finished 8th in the 1992 Drivers' Championship, moved to McLaren as a test driver in 1993.
 He was replaced by Alessandro Zanardi, who was himself replaced by Pedro Lamy after crashing heavily at the 1993 Belgian Grand Prix, where Herbert scored the last two points for Team Lotus.
 Over the year, the team scored 12 points despite the tight budget and finished 6th in the 1993 Constructors' Championship.
 Herbert finished 9th in the Drivers' Championship with three 4th placements: the 1993 Brazilian Grand Prix, where he lost 3rd to Benetton's Michael Schumacher shortly before the end of the race; the 1993 European Grand Prix, where he made only one pit stop for tyres; and the 1993 British Grand Prix, where he was not far behind Riccardo Patrese's 3rd placed Benetton at the end, having benefited from the retirements of Ayrton Senna, Martin Brundle and Damon Hill.
 Zanardi scored one 6th place at the 1993 Brazilian Grand Prix, the last race with both Lotus cars in the points.
+In exchange for licensing Team Lotus for the F1 Circus series, Japanese video game company Nichibutsu sponsored the team from 1991 to 1993.